FAQs

 Is there a fee to apply or participate?

-No. There is no cost to participating in the Murray Fellows, thanks to the generosity of the Forum for Theological Exploration.
+A $100 deposit is required upon admission into the program to cover registration for the opening retreat.
+This deposit will be returned after participation in the retreat.
+There is no additional cost to participating in the Murray Fellows, thanks to the generosity of the Forum for Theological Exploration.
 Travel expenses for meetings and retreats will be reimbursed.

 Is the program affiliated with a certain denomination?

-No. The Murray Fellows program is funded by the ecumenical Forum for Theological Exploration and sponsored by St. Paul & the Redeemer Episcopal Church, but welcomes Christians of all denominational and non-denominational backgrounds.
+No. The Murray Fellows program is funded by the ecumenical Forum for Theological Exploration and welcomes Christians of all denominational and non-denominational backgrounds.

 Does the program have a statement of faith?